VoxeLibre/VoxeLibre/CONTRIBUTING.md

 would be deemed inadequate, or help you become familiar with MineClone2 better, or assist you use development tools.

-### Maintain your own code, even if alreay got merged
+### Maintain your own code, even if already got merged
 Sometimes, your code may cause crashes or bugs - we try to avoid such scenarios by testing everytime before merging it, but if your merged work causes problems, we ask you fix the issues as soon as possible.